 What Is Turnip?

-Turnips are also called root crops or vegetables, but they are a part of the Cruciferous family.
-They are also called as “Neep” in the Northern part of Scotland and England.
-Turnips are a rich source of vitamins particularly Vitamin C (1).
+Turnips are also called root vegetables or crops, but they are a part of the Cruciferous familyiXA diverse vegetable family including cabbage, broccoli, cauliflower, and turnips, known for their low-calorie and fiber-rich nature .
+They are also called “Neep” in the Northern part of Scotland and England.
+Turnips are a rich source of antioxidants and vitamins particularly vitamin C (1).

 The vegetable has white-colored inner flesh.
 The outer skin color varies in color and can be purple or pink and sometimes red-colored.
 The skin color of its root bulb depends on the amount of sunlight it receives.
 It is a cone shape, but it can be a bit rotund as well.
 Turnips taste like mustard.
 Also, Turnip has a pungent taste with a tinge of bitter sweetness.

 Can You Eat Turnip During Pregnancy?

 Yes, you can eat turnip during pregnancy and it does not cause any harmful side effects (2).
 However, if you are allergic to cruciferous vegetables and concerned about your prenatal health, then please consult your doctor before consuming them.
 Also, pregnant women should avoid eating large amounts of turnips due to their high starch content.

 Turnips are a storehouse of Health Benefits.
 Eating turnip greens during pregnancy also provides a bevy of health benefits besides promoting healthy eating habits.

 1. Helps fight cancer